AckerlyXu/heima/articles/sql-database/sql-database-advisor-portal.md

 description: You can use the Azure portal to find performance recommendations that can optimize performance of your Azure SQL Database or to correct some issue identified in your workload.
 services: sql-database
 documentationCenter: ''
-author: Hayley244
+author: forester123
 manager: digimobile
 editor: monicar

+ms.assetid: cda8a646-0584-4368-b28a-85cdd9b54fcd
 ms.service: sql-database
+ms.custom: monitor & tune
 ms.devlang: na
 ms.topic: article
 ms.tgt_pltfrm: na
 ms.workload: data-management
 origin.date: 07/05/2017
-ms.date: 07/31/2017
+ms.date: 10/02/2017
-ms.author: v-haiqya
+ms.author: v-johch

 ---
-# SQL Database Advisor using the Azure portal
+# Find and apply performance recommendations

 You can use the Azure portal to find performance recommendations that can optimize performance of your Azure SQL Database or to correct some issue identified in your workload. **Performance recommendation** page in Azure portal enables you to find the top recommendations based on their potential impact.